-- 1/2 cup canned coconut milk or cream
+- ½ cup canned coconut milk or cream

-- 1/2 cup brown rice sourdough starter
+- ½ cup brown rice sourdough starter

-- 1/2 cup dried cranberries
+- ½ cup dried cranberries

-- 1-1/2 teaspoons freshly grated orange zest
+- 1½ teaspoons freshly grated orange zest

-- 2 tablespoons Sucanat
+- 2 tablespoons sugar

 - 1 tablespoon baking powder

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- Using a pastry cutter, cut coconut oil into flour mixture until it becomes crumbly, with the coconut oil reaching the size of a small pea.
+- Using a pastry cutter, cut coconut oil into flour mixture until it becomes crumbly, the size of small peas.

 - In a small bowl, beat the egg, then whisk in the coconut milk and sourdough starter.
-Pour this into the flour mixture and mix with a fork until a dough begins to form.
+Pour into the flour mixture and mix with a fork until a dough begins to form.

 - Once the fruit and dry ingredients are incorporated, sprinkle a work surface with tapioca flour.
 Move the dough to the floured surface and sprinkle more tapioca flour over it if the dough is quite sticky.
-Knead this a few times, adding more flour as needed, forming a slightly sticky yet cohesive dough.
+Knead a few times, adding more flour as needed, forming a slightly sticky yet cohesive dough.